osmandin/att/README.md

 Project Management
 ------------------

+The project was developed by Osman Din and Frances Botsford.
+It is based on a tool developed by the Michigan State University.

 If you encounter an issue, please file a bug on GitHub (or MIT's JIRA website, if you are an internal user):

 https://mitlibraries.atlassian.net/projects/ATT